open-edge-insights/eii-azure-bridge/README.md

     since the EIS Azure Bridge will replace all of the configuration in ETCD when it starts up.

-    > **NOTE:** Make sure to set the values according to how you want to run
-    > EIS in the `docker_setup/.env` file.

-2. Populate the Azure Container Registry variables in the `./.env` file.
+2. Populate the Azure Container Registry variables in the `.env` file.
 This should include populating the `AZ_CONTAINER_REGISTRY`, `AZ_CONTAINER_REGISTRY_USERNAME`, and `AZ_CONTAINER_REGISTRY_PASSWORD` variables.
 All of these values should have been obtained when creating your Azure Container Registry.